SanjeevMB/Life-skills-track/README.md

 ### 7. Focus management

 >Focus management is an essential skill for anyone looking to achieve their goals and produce high-quality work in today's world of constant distractions and interruptions.

+### 8. Tiny Habits

+>The basic idea behind Tiny Habits is to start with a small, easy-to-do habit and then gradually increase it over time.
+This makes it much easier to create a new habit because you are not trying to do too much too soon.